serre-lab/color_hmax/README.md

-(1) compute Single-Opponent(SO)/Double-Opponent(DO) descriptors and  (grayscale) energy model as well
+(1) Compute Single-Opponent (SO) / Double-Opponent (DO) descriptors as wells as (grayscale) energy model

 ===============
-SODescriptor.m / DODescriptor.m: to compute SO/DO descriptors
+SODescriptor.m / DODescriptor.m: Compute SO/DO descriptors

-energyRes.m: to compute energy response inspired from :
+energyRes.m: Compute energy response based on Adelson & Bergen (1985)
-Edward H. Adelson and James R. Bergen.
-Spatiotemporal energy models for the perception of motion.
-JOSA, 1985

-We provided two examples to show how color descriptors work:
+We provide two examples to show how color descriptors work:
-1. an additive color image used in Zhang et al.2012
+1. additive color image used in Zhang et al (2012)
-2. blue-sky image:a representative color image
+2. blue-sky image: a representative color image

-You may need adjust the normalization params in terms of different images.
+The normalization paramaters may need to be adjusted depending on the type of images.
-In general, we found k=1, sigma=0.225 would be better for natural images which is constrained by neural data.
+In general, we found k = 1, sigma = 0.225 to be better for natural images.